fakahil/fakahil.github.io/index.rst

 My current research focuses on calibrating and analysing solar data delivered by remote-sensing instrumentation.

 As a postdoc, I am a member of the `PHI/solo calibration team <https://www.mps.mpg.de/sonnenforschung/solar-orbiter-phi>`_.
 I am carrying out detailed analysis of specific instrumental properties of the PHI instrument and writing calibration procedures to correct for the geometrical distortion, point spread function and straylight.
+In addition to co-aligning PHI data with the data products of other remote sensing instruments onboard.

 As a doctoral student, I worked on `Sunrise data <https://www.mps.mpg.de/solar-physics/sunrise>`_.
-I used radiative transfer modeling to invert spectropolarimetric data and derive the magnetic field maps and other useful physical quantities.
-The aim of my thesis project was to investigate the relationship between the magnetic field and brightness contrast of small-scale magnetic elements in the quiet Sun and active region plages.
+I used radiative transfer modeling to invert spectropolarimetric IMAX data and derive the magnetic field maps and other useful physical quantities.
+The aim of my thesis project was to investigate the relationship between the magnetic field and brightness contrast of small-scale magnetic elements in the quiet Sun and active region plages in wavelengths from the visible to NUV.
 I also worked on characterising the stray light properties of the sunrise telescope.

-In addition, I am extending the study of small-scale magnetic elements brightness to 3D radiative Magnetohydrodynamics simulations using the MURAM code.
+In addition, I am currently extending the study of small-scale magnetic elements brightness to 3D radiative Magnetohydrodynamics simulations using the MURAM code.
 With deeper boxes which produce dark pores and surrounding plages elements, one can carry out a one-to-one comparison with the Sunrise 2 observations.

 My publications can be found here